 I particularly like the small minor bulbs, and these need to be ordered and planted early.
 They hold far less moisture than larger tulip bulbs, and consequently dry out when out of the ground for too long.
 Snow drops (Galanthus cvs.), winter aconite (Eranthis hyemalis), windflowers (Anemone blanda) and the earliest species crocus (Crocus tommasinianus and cvs.) all need to be planted by mid-October.
 Of course, it’s entirely likely I’ll be planting larger bulbs until the end of November.

 I’d also like to find another two I grew years ago.
 ‘West Point’ is a canary yellow lily-flowered tulip with the most arched petals I’ve every seen.
 Another is ‘China Pink’, a small, dusky pink lily-flowered tulip with cottage garden charm.
-Finding these tulips from a Canadian source may not be easy, but I’ve got the month of August to search online bulb sources.
+Finding these tulips from a Canadian source may not be easy, but I’ve got a few weeks to search online bulb sources.
 It’s never too early.